-Mr. Christopher A Butler, University of California Merced
+Mr. Christopher A. Butler, University of California, Merced

-Since 2012, Christopher Butler has served as the Assistant Director of the Engineering Service Learning program at the University of California, Merced.
-In this time as Assistant Director, the Engineering Service Learning program has provided design experience to more than 1,800 students, completed over 15 community facing engineering student-lead projects, and produced more than 200,000 community service hours.
-Butler brings faculty and industry partners together to mentor and support these student projects as students gain real-world experiences the necessary skills for future careers.
+Since 2012, Christopher Butler has served as the Director of the Engineering Service Learning program at the University of California, Merced.
+In this time, the Engineering Service Learning program has provided design experience to more than 2,000 students, completed over 40 community-facing engineering student-lead projects, and produced more than 200,000 community service hours.
+Mr. Butler brings faculty and industry partners together to mentor and support these student projects as students gain real-world experiences the necessary skills for future careers.